afscrome/TelligentTableOfContents/Readme.md

 ##Installation

-Copy the compiled plugin to the bin directory of your community website, and the Job Server.
+Download the compiled dll from https://ci.appveyor.com/project/afscrome/tableofcontents/build/0.0.17/artifacts , and copy it into  the bin directory of your community website, and the Job Server.

 ##Building Source Code